Program Timeline for Elevate 2020 Cohort

 Part III: Letters of Support

-Letter from Department or Unit: Include a letter from your department chair or unit head that describes:
+Letter from Department or Unit: Include a letter (e-mail is acceptable) from your department chair or unit head that:

-- the strategic value of the course redesign to the department.
+- describes the strategic value of the course redesign to the department.

-- acknowledgement that the instructor has the sole control over the course redesign, or that co-instructors (specify names) have been notified and support the proposed course redesign.
-(Also see Letter from Collaborators, below).
+- acknowledges that the instructor has the sole control over the course redesign, or that co-instructors (specify names) have been notified and support the proposed course redesign.

-- a commitment from your department or unit to provide $1,000 of matching funds that will be made available to you at the end of Spring semester 2019, before the course redesign begins.
+- commits your department or unit to provide $1,000 of matching funds to support the redesign.

 Part IV: Proposed Budget

 Using the template provided, indicate how you propose to utilize the funds from the Elevate Program to accomplish the course redesign goals.
-The budget may be adjusted in Spring 2019 as the course redesign proposal is more fully developed.
+The budget may be adjusted in Spring 2020 as the course redesign proposal is more fully developed.
 Restrictions apply.
 Read more about funding here.
 Questions about the budget template can be directed to Tameka Jones, TLTC Manager of Business Services (email@example.com).